 We got boarding passes by email and also to the SAS app.

 Boarding at Helsinki Airport was a little mess.
-There were many boarding groups and we were put into the group F. When it was our time to board the aircraft, the gates did not open and we had to contact the staff.
-The staff told us that we must pay for large cabin luggage extra to get in.
-We told them that we have not bought carry-on luggage extra service and we only have small bags with us.
+There were many boarding groups and we were put into group F. When it was our time to board the aircraft, the gates did not open and we had to contact the staff.
+The staff told us that we must pay for large cabin luggage to get in.
+We told them that we had not bought carry-on luggage extra service and we only had small bags with us.
 After that, the staff apologized and let us board the plane.

 When we boarded the aircraft at Helsinki for the outbound flight to Stockholm, the crew did not greet us.
 The same experience happened in Stockholm during deboarding.
 We were surprised at how inattentive to customers the flight attendants on this flight were.
 The return flight to Helsinki was a better experience whereas the crew were friendly and happy.